 Each and every Saturday and Sunday at 10:30 AM you can join one of our Naturalists for a guided snowshoe trek tailored to your interests in the ecology and wildlife of Stark Mountain!
 Our outings and content vary each week, depending on snow conditions and participants.
 Learn about the hardwood forests of the Green Mountains, as well as our resident moose, bear, deer, fisher, coyote, red fox and more!
 Snowshoe rentals available for only $5 with the program!

 Please note: Advanced registration is required.
 Naturalist Programs start at 10:30 AM.
 They are approximately 2 hours in duration and are easy to moderate in terms of difficulty.
-Register today by visiting our online store.

 Mad River Glen’s Naturalist Program seeks to educate the public about the ecology and conservation of our unique alpine environment and to advocate the stewardship of Stark Mountain for recreation, healthy forests, and wildlife habitat.
 Our education program provides alternative recreational activities at Mad River Glen and strives to inspire young people to become involved in the Cooperative mission and the protection of our natural world.